ivansojivarghese/ivansojivarghese/README.md

 ### Hi there! 👋 I'm Ivan Soji Varghese

 Welcome to my GitHub profile!
-I'm a passionate **Software Engineer** with a strong focus on **Data Science and AI**.
-I enjoy working with **Agile methodologies**, solving complex problems, and exploring new technologies.
+I'm a dedicated **Software Engineer** with a keen interest in **Data Science and AI**.
+I enjoy solving complex problems and continuously exploring new technologies.

 ---